DataDog/hiring-engineers/answers.md

 * Commentary:
   * API documentation provided details and examples to easily be able to write the code to create the timeboard
-  * Nice to have examples provided for Python, Ruby and Curl
+  * Handy that the documentation examples are provided for Python, Ruby and Curl
   * Found that creating a graph and clicking on the JSON tab provided the correct syntax and content to be used with the API
-  * One confusion I had was when instructed to take snapshot.
-The graph has camera icon, but if you hover over the icon sometimes it shows "Camera" and other times it shows "Annotate this graph".
+  * One confusion I had was when instructed to take a snapshot.
+The graph has a camera icon, but if you hover over the icon sometimes it shows "Camera" and other times it shows "Annotate this graph".
 Was not clear at first that this was the snapshot.

 ## Monitoring Data
 * New Metric Monitor my_metric that will alert if it’s above the following values over the past 5 minutes: